m3tro1d/pybackup/README.md

   --verbose, -v  be verbose, e.g. print all archived files
 ```

 First off, you need to configure the program to your needs.
 Modify the settings in `pybackup.ini` file according to the instructions.
-If you configured wrong compression values (the `general` section), the script will fallback to the default ones (`ZIP_DEFLATED` at level `5`).
+If you configured wrong compression values (the `compression` section), the script will fallback to the default ones (`ZIP_STORED` at level `0`).

 Then, just run the script in terminal: